92 roofing marketing ideas to boost your business

 Your website is your home base.
 It should house everything from basic information about your business (contact information, a contact form, services offered, an “about your business” or “about us” section) to project photos, blog posts, and customer testimonials.
 You can even give advice for homeowners or share roofing basics in a downloadable guide.

 To start a website, you can contract out to a web developer or agency, or you can take a DIY approach and use popular platforms like Squarespace or WordPress.

 With a basic website, focus on graphics and clear language to help you catch a customer’s attention.
-Ideally, you’d use actual project photos (don’t be afraid to ask homeowners for those) but if you don’t have any on hand, check out sites like Shutterstock or iStock for stock photos.
+Ideally, you’d use actual project photos (don’t be afraid to ask homeowners for those), but if you don’t have any on hand, check out sites like Shutterstock or iStock for stock photos.
 When selecting stock photos, make sure they depict the type of work that you do.
-You wouldn’t want to show someone doing landscape work when you only offer roofing repair services.
+You wouldn’t want to show someone doing tile roofing work when you only work with asphalt shingle systems.

 If you’re looking to take your website up a notch, consider adding blogging to your roofing marketing strategy.
 Your blog can be used in a variety of ways.
-You can post about projects, answer common questions, highlight team members, or share general information that would be helpful for homeowners to know.
-Whatever you post, it’s important to post consistently.
-That can be a few times a month to a few times a week.
-Play around with different schedules to find the ideal timing for your business.
+You can post about:

 Email roofing marketing campaigns can help you stay in front of your target audience.
 With email, you can share promotions, blogs, helpful tips, and customer stories.
 In fact, most of the information you regularly post on your website can be repurposed into email content.

 When investing in email marketing, you have plenty of options for platforms.
 Mailchimp and HubSpot are two that offer free email marketing options.
 Many platforms come prepackaged with templates that you can easily customize to fit your brand.
 Choose a platform, create a schedule, and build your list to get started!